 to find the number of data points required to assure the confidence level you require.

-Suppose that your most demanding applications cannot tolerate systematic error greater than 3% (SEU) or precision greater than 2% (CVU).
-You are reliably able to achieve systematic error below 2% (SET) and precision below 1% (CVT) when testing good pipettes, so these are the limits you impose on all pipettes tested.
+Suppose that your most demanding applications cannot tolerate systematic error greater than 3% (SEU) or random error greater than 2% (REU).
+Based on your history of pipette testing data you are reliably able to achieve systematic error below 2% (SET) and random error below 1% (RET) when testing good pipettes, so these are the limits you impose on all pipettes tested.
 You require a confidence level of 95%.

-In a similar way, the critical value for precision can be computed (1% / 2% = 0.5) and the number of data points required is read from Figure 2, using the blue squares (4 data points to reach the 95% confidence level).
+In a similar way, the critical value for precision CVRE= 1% / 2% = 0.5 and the number of data points required is read from Figure 2, using the orange triangles (7 data points to surpass the 95%

 Figure 2.
 Number of data points required for precision testing

 Questions & Answers